 The Supersoft has a two-piece construction consisting of:

 - a HyperElastic SoftFast Core designed to enhance ball speeds while avoiding a firmer feel

 - a refined Hybrid Cover that maximizes contact with the clubhead for improved wedge control

 In addition, HEX Aerodynamics reduce drag and increase lift for more carry, distance, and stopping power into greens.

 The Supersoft golf ball has stellar ratings on the Callaway store.
 We love its length off the tee, performance around the greens, and affordability compared to other balls.

 Also available is the Supersoft MAX golf ball which has a slightly larger diameter that is intended to be a little easier to hit.
 This ball is the same price as the Supersoft.

-The Srixon Soft Feel, a very successful ball that has earned high marks from critics, is under $30/dozen provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
+The Srixon Soft Feel, a very successful ball that has earned high marks from critics, is under $30/dozen and provides incredible softness, excellent distance off the tee, and solid spin control around the greens.

 This ball has a 60 compression rating and a two-piece construction consisting of: